SeanMcTex/iOSBluetoothLighting/README.md

 ## Step 4: Profit?

-This may not be a practical lighting system for everyone, but for folks with an inclination toward tinkering, it opens up lots of interesting possibilities for customization and improvement.
+This is almost certainly not a practical lighting system for everyone, but for folks with an inclination toward tinkering, it opens up lots of interesting possibilities for customization and improvement.
 It would be easy to add a variety of animation effects when changing the light's color.
 One could monitor the Bean's accelerometers so that you can turn the light on and off by thumping the shelf it's mounted under with your fist (I call this ["Fonzie mode"](http://www.dailymotion.com/video/xu7jyb_1st-time-we-see-fonz-hit-the-jukebox-and-stop-and-start-it-upon-command_shortfilms)).
 The lighting could be automatically adjusted to be more blue in the morning to help you wake up, and more red in the evening so as not to interfere with your sleep, a la [Flux](https://justgetflux.com).
 And of course one could tie it into various web services to provide quick information on weather, the stock market, etc.

+The project was great for learning better how to control hardware from iOS, and should be a fun build for anyone interested in that sort of integration.
+If you decide to give it a try, feel free to email me at <sean.mcmains@mutualmobile.com> if you bump into any issues, or if you have suggestions or code improvements.
+I'd be glad to hear from you!